FrancoBenedetti/faultrepair/overview.md

         * Can manage users (Technicians) for their service provider company.
         * Has a dashboard to view all jobs assigned to their company.
         * Can assign jobs to a specific Technician within their company.
-        * Can set job statuses as "In Progress", "Quote Provided", "Repaired", "Payment Requested", and "Completed".
+        * Can set job statuses as:
+            * "In Progress"
+            * "Quote Provided"
+            * "Repaired"
+            * "Payment Requested"
+            * "Completed"
     * **Technician:**
-        * Can view jobs assigned to them.
+        * Can view jobs that have been assigned to the user only
-        * Can add notes to a job report (Technician Notes).
+        * Can add notes to a job report (Technician Notes)
-        * Can change a job's status to "Repaired" and "Payment Requested."
-This action must be optimized for mobile access.
+        * Can change a job's status from "In Progress" to "Repaired"
+            "Not repairable"

 ## **4. Workflow and Job Statuses**